Big Waves, King Tides, and Late Week Warmth - KION546

 Everyone should remain out of the water due to life-threatening surf conditions.
 Stay off of jetties, piers, and other waterside infrastructure.

+Monday: A few low clouds near the coast and passing high clouds at times.
+Mild, with coastal highs in the upper 50s to mid 60s and mainly low to mid 60s inland.

+Overnight: Overcasted sky with some fog possible.
+Lows will be in the 30s-40s.

-Rest of Sunday: Partly cloudy and mild with coastal temps in the upper 50s to low 60s and mainly low 60s for inland valleys.
+Tuesday: Scattered high clouds and mild with coastal highs in the upper 50s to mid 60s and low to mid 60s inland.

-Overnight: Mostly clear and chilly.
-Lows in the 30s on the coast with patchy frost and 20s-30s inland with widespread frost.
-Some fog possible in low areas.

-Extended: Dry conditions can be expected through the weekend into next week.
-Building high pressure may send temperatures into the 70s for some areas Tuesday/Wednesday.
-Most areas will see highs of 10ºF above normal for this time of year.
+Extended: Dry conditions can be expected through the wee week.
+Building high pressure will continue to block storms and push them off to our north.
+We’ll see occasional passing high clouds, but that’s about it.
+Temperatures will slowly climb into the end of the week with highs ranging from 5-15ºF above normal from Thursday all the way into next week.

 -------------------------------------------------------------------------